seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Nor his beauty.

 **CRESSIDA**
-’Twould not become him; his own’s better.
+'Twould not become him; his own's better.

 **PANDARUS**
 You have no judgment, niece: Helen
-herself swore th’ other day, that Troilus, for
+herself swore th' other day, that Troilus, for
-a brown favour–for so ’tis, I must confess,–
+a brown favour--for so 'tis, I must confess,--
-not brown neither,–
+not brown neither,--

 **CRESSIDA**
 No, but brown.

 **PANDARUS**
-’Faith, to say truth, brown and not brown.
+'Faith, to say truth, brown and not brown.

 **CRESSIDA**
 To say the truth, true and not true.